 Keep Your MVP Simple

 Stick to a clear framework when deciding which features to include.
 Anything that's merely "nice-to-have" can wait for future updates.
 This approach keeps your MVP streamlined and avoids feature creep.
-Plus, apps built without code can launch up to 90% faster than traditional methods.
+Plus, apps built with AI-assisted tools can launch up to 90% faster than traditional methods.

 Handling Large Datasets